Let’s travel together.

 Unfortunately, Walter Gale died before medical help arrived.
 He was 63 years old.

-His career in Parliamentary procedure spanned some 36 years, 10 years at the WA Legislative Assembly from 1891 where he was considered a ‘ rising star’ and then the Federal parliamentary sphere from 1 May 1901.
-He was promoted from Clerk Assistant to Clerk of the House on 1 February 1917.
+His career in Parliamentary procedure started in the West Australian Legislative Assembly in 1891.
+Considered a ‘rising star’ he moved to the Federal parliamentary sphere in May 1901 and was promoted to Clerk of the House on 1 February 1917.

 Photographic Portrait of Mr Walter Gale by Laura Greenham 1917-1927 National Library of Australia 24261464

-He loved writing and after his verse “Play the Game” was published in The Argus in June 1915, the Federal Government circulated 100,000 copies to help with recruitment for the First World War.
+Gale had many fine attributes including great writing skills.
+After his verse “Play the Game” was published in The Argus in June 1915, the Federal Government circulated 100,000 copies to help with recruitment for the First World War.

-Possessing an engaging personality Walter Gale was renowned for telling a good story and was highly respected and admired by all his associates, none more so than his Clerk Assistant John McGregor.
-His death came as a shock to all who knew, loved and relied on him.
+Walter Gale possessed an engaging personality and was highly respected and admired by all his associates, especially his Clerk Assistant John McGregor.
+His death shocked all who knew, loved and relied on him.

 Funeral of Mr Walter Gale